element14 Community

 • wolfgangfriedrich

-wolfgangfriedrich 3 months ago in reply to colporteur
+wolfgangfriedrich over 3 years ago in reply to colporteur

 Your assumption is correct.
 I think I remember one fellow roadtester (was it you?) re-programmed their unit with the identical FW that was already on the iron.
 That was rev 0.00.96, which is available on the Metcal website.